 Wall Street evolved through grit and grime, shady backroom deals, and frenzied trading pits.
 But today’s dominant financial force wears a lab coat, not a suit.
-Artificial intelligence has infiltrated investing, and its rise seems unstoppable.
+Artificial intelligence has become ubiquitous in investing, and its continued growth appears unstoppable within AI Trading.

 Powerful machine learning algorithms now parse endless datasets, seeking subtle signals and profitable strategies at lightning speed.
 By combining computation with human discretion, this union of silicon brains and carbon instinct unlocks the markets’ hidden opportunities.